eht-lab/p4-playground/docker/readme.md

 5. **[Firewall](../tuna/app/firewall)** - Stateful packet filtering

 **See the [Root README](../README.md) for a complete guide to all examples with detailed descriptions.**

-### Development Tools

-Inside your container, you'll have access to:
-- **p4c-apollo-tuna**: The P4 compiler for TUNA architecture
-- **tunic**: TUNA NIC driver and control interface
-- **make**: Build automation for compiling and testing examples
-- Test scripts and utilities for verifying your P4 programs

 ### Learning Resources